-7 allowances you might want to use before the end of the 2023/24 tax year When a new tax year starts, many allowances reset.
-So, checking if you could make use of allowances before Friday 5 April 2024, when the 2023/24 tax year ends, might help your money go further.
+When a new tax year starts, many allowances reset.
+So, checking if you could use these valuable allowances before 5 April 2025, when the 2024/25 tax year ends, might help your money go further.

 It's important to understand which allowances fit into your financial plan and suit your goals.
 If you have any questions, please contact us.